Banket (pastry)

 Banket (bahn-KET) is a type of sweet pastry filled with almond paste, which originated in the Netherlands.
-It is made in several forms, each of which go by various names.
+It is made in several forms, each of which goes by various names.
 One variety consists of long bars or loaves which are sliced into individual servings – also referred to in English as almond rolls or almond patties, and in Dutch as banketstaven.
 Another variety are rolled logs shaped into letters – also referred to in English as Dutch letters, banket letters, almond letters, or butter letters; and in Dutch as banketletter or boterletter.
 It is sometimes made as individual banket or almond patties.

 Banket is made by rolling pastry dough around an almond paste filling, then baking it.
 The pastry has a porous, airy, and flaky texture, with a dense granular filling.

 In the Netherlands and in ethnic Dutch communities in the Midwestern United States, it is most popular during Christmas season.
 It is also popular during Dutch festivals in the United States.